johan162/commute/README.md

 </td>
 <td valign="top">

-> **A simple and efficient Progressive Web App (PWA) to track your commute time to work.
+> **A Progressive Web App (PWA) to track your commute time to work.
 It provides detailed (basic-, advanced-, and very advanced) statistics and visualizations to help you understand your travel patterns.**

 ## <TL;DR> Quick start